Canvas for Assessment AY22/23

 - Keep it Simple – From instructions to submissions, simplify the process.

 - Stick with Low-Tech – Don’t over rely on complex technology.
-Do not expect the tech to run as if there wasn’t an ongoing global emergency.

 - Devices – Students may not have the hardware required.
 Consider how students will access and summit their assignments.
 A mobile phone may be the only device they have access to.
 Broadband may also be limited or sporadic for some students.

 - Accessibility – Assessment approaches must allow all students to have the opportunity to engage fully and perform on an equal basis with their peers and designing for accessibility is important when creating online assessments.
 Students have been advised to contact their Disability Officer, once they receive details of the assessment, if they think they may require a reasonable adjustment.
 The Disability Services team can be contacted at: firstname.lastname@example.org